 - Look at the area around your sit spot for bird meal leftovers.
 Even if you can't see any wrens, hummingbirds or any feathered flier at your sit spot, birds leave lots of clues.
 Look for bits of seeds and pecked berries, search for bird scat (poo) on the ground, and look at what's in it.
 Record any clues in your notebook.

 - In the spring and summer months, look for nests and try to figure out what the nest is made from: this will help you figure out who built it!

-- Visit your sit spot again and again.
+- Visit your sit spot again and again and continue watching birds.
 Take notes and draw pictures of the birds you see, sounds you hear and clues that tell you more about your feathered friends.

 You've learned a lot about which birds live around your neighborhood, what they eat, where they fly and even where they like to nest, which makes you a citizen scientist!
 Citizen scientists are people like you who love to visit natural places and learn about them.
 Use your results to help let other scientists know what's happening to the bird populations in your area.
 Let the National Audubon Society know about what you've learned through their annual bird counts.

 You can also use your results to make plans to help the birds in your local area.
 When people noticed that purple martins were disappearing, they made special houses that helped them find new homes.
 Do you see a bird that you could help?